Sanjith7146/sanjith7146.github.io/README.md

-The github repo is used as hosting
+This github repo is used as hosting